WU-CVGL/MBA-SLAM/README.md

 </p>

 <div>
-Given a sequence of severe motion blurred images and depth, MBA-SLAM can accurately estimate the local camera motion trajectory of each blurred image within the exposure time and recovers the high quality 3D scene.
-It surpasses prior vSLAMs on both sharp datasets and motion blurred datasets.
+Given a sequence of severe motion blurred images and depth, MBA-SLAM can accurately estimate the <strong><i>local camera motion trajectory</i></strong> of each blurred image within the exposure time and recovers the high quality 3D scene.

 ## Pipeline
 <p align="center">